-What is a 404 Error / Not Found page and how can I customize it in Squarespace?
+What is a 404 Error page + How to customize in Squarespace

 A 404 is a standard error message that appears when the page on a website that you were searching for wasn't found.
 This error message typically is because either the page you were looking for was removed or moved so the url (web address location of the page) no longer matches the link.
 There is also the possibility that a typing error was made when searching for a website address.
 It happens.